Exporting dairy products to China

-The Department of Agriculture and Water Resources manages the registration and ongoing compliance of dairy exporters and export establishments with:
+The Department of Agriculture, Water and the Environment is responsible for the export registration and ensuring ongoing compliance of dairy export establishments, exporters and permit issuers with:

-We certify dairy products for export to assure our trading partners that the goods comply with their requirements.
+We are responsible for certifying dairy products for export to assure our trading partners that the goods comply with strict export requirements and any additional importing country requirements.

 Before you export dairy products to China: